Gary Neville: International career

 Neville (wearing No.2) lining up for England against Paraguay at the 2006 FIFA World Cup.

 Neville made his first appearance for England in 1995 when he was picked by Terry Venables for the friendly against Japan.
-On 23 May 1996, he was joined in the England team by Phil Neville for a match against China; they had also appeared together in the 1996 FA Cup Final two weeks earlier and thus were the first pair of brothers to play together in an FA Cup-winning side and for England in the same season since Hubert and Francis Heron in 1877, 119 years earlier.
+On 23 May 1996, he was joined in the England team by Phil Neville for a match against China; they had also appeared together in the 1996 FA Cup Final two weeks earlier and thus were the first pair of brothers to play together in an FA Cup-winning side and for England in the same season since Hubert and Francis Heron of Wanderers in 1876, 120 years earlier.

 He was subsequently selected at right-back for his country by five different coaches.
 The form of Manchester City's Micah Richards, Liverpool's Glen Johnson and Neville's Manchester United teammate Wes Brown placed his position in the England team under threat in the latter years of his career.

 Neville had been the youngest first-choice player in the England first team during his debut tournament, Euro 96, playing in each game until the semi-final, for which he was suspended after receiving a yellow card in two separate games.
 England were knocked out by the eventual winners, Germany, in a penalty shootout.
 In June 1997, he participated in the Tournoi de France, the friendly international football tournament held in France as a warm-up to the 1998 FIFA World Cup.
 He also played in the 1998 World Cup under the tenure of Glenn Hoddle as manager.
 As "a bit of a sceptic", Neville did not see Eileen Drewery, the faith healer Hoddle had brought into the England squad.
 Neville also played at Euro 2000 during the tenure of Kevin Keegan as manager.

 A broken foot ruled Neville out of the 2002 World Cup, but he quickly returned to the side after regaining his fitness, and was once again the first-choice right-back by the time of Euro 2004, with the team now being managed by Sven-Göran Eriksson.

 Neville missed the latter stages of the qualification campaign for the 2006 World Cup with injury.
 He returned to the England team in March 2006 for a friendly against Uruguay.
 Neville was selected for England's 2006 World Cup squad.
 He played in England's opening Group B game against Paraguay but pulled his calf in training the night before the team's second game and was forced to miss the next three games until playing the full match in England's losing quarter-final against Portugal on 1 July.
 It was his 81st England cap, bringing him up to ninth in the all-time rankings, ahead of Gary Lineker and teammate Michael Owen, who had briefly drawn level with Neville during the World Cup.